bishnu9798/INFINITY-CODERS-R1-CIH-2.0/SETUP.md

    - Open: http://localhost:5173/
    - Should show the landing page

-3. **Test Database Connection**:
+3. **Test Shared Database**:
    - Open: http://localhost:3002/api/stats
-   - Should show database statistics
+   - Should show database statistics with shared data

+4. **Verify Real-time Collaboration**:
+   - Register a new account
+   - Post a service or apply for one
+   - Your data will be visible to all other developers!

-## 🧪 Test the Application
+## 🧪 Test the Collaborative Environment

-### Create Test Accounts
+### Experience Shared Development

-1. **Register as Freelancer**:
+1. **Register Your Own Account**:
    - Go to http://localhost:5173/
    - Click "Register"
-   - Select "Recruiter" (this is the freelancer/service provider)
-   - Fill in details:
-     - Name: John Freelancer
-     - Email: john@example.com
-     - Password: password123
-     - Company: John's Web Services

-2. **Register as Client**:
-   - Click "Register" again
-   - Select "Job Seeker" (this is the client)
-   - Fill in details:
-     - Name: Jane Client
+   - Create either a Freelancer or Client account
-     - Email: jane@example.com
-     - Password: password123
+   - Use your own unique email address

+2. **Explore Existing Data**:
+   - **Browse Services**: You'll see services posted by other developers
+   - **View Applications**: See real applications from the development team
+   - **Real-time Updates**: Changes appear instantly across all instances

 ### Test Core Functionality

 1. **Post a Service** (as Freelancer):
-   - Login as john@example.com
+   - Login with your freelancer account
    - Go to "Post New Service" tab
-   - Fill in service details:
+   - Fill in service details with your information
-     - Title: Web Development Service
-     - Company: John's Web Services
-     - Location: Remote
-     - Experience: 3-5 years
-     - Skills: JavaScript, React, Node.js
-     - Mobile: +1-555-123-4567
-     - Email: john@example.com
-     - Description: Professional web development services
-   - Click "Post Service"
+   - **Note**: Your service will be visible to all other developers immediately!

-2. **Apply for Service** (as Client):
+2. **Apply for Services** (as Client):
-   - Login as jane@example.com
+   - Login with your client account
-   - Browse available services
+   - Browse available services (from all developers)
-   - Click "Apply Now" on John's service
-   - Fill application form:
-     - Name: Jane Client
-     - Email: jane@example.com
-     - Phone: +1-555-987-6543
-     - Skills: Project Management
-     - Message: I need a website for my business
-   - Click "Submit Application"

-3. **View Applications** (as Freelancer):
-   - Login as john@example.com
+   - Apply to any service that interests you
+   - **Note**: Your application will be visible to the service poster

+3. **Collaborate in Real-time**:
+   - Ask another developer to post a service
-   - Go to "Applications" tab
+   - Apply to their service immediately
-   - You should see Jane's application
+   - See real-time updates across different machines
+   - Experience true collaborative development!

 ## 🔍 Troubleshooting